NallamalaAkshay/amazon-clone-akshay/README.md

 # Amazon Clone by Akshay Nallamala

-A full-stack **Amazon Clone** web application built with modern web technologies.
-This project replicates core features of Amazon’s e-commerce platform, including product listings, cart functionality, authentication, and order management.
+A frontend **Amazon Clone** built with React.js and Firebase as the backend-as-a-service (BaaS).
+The project replicates e-commerce features such as product listings, shopping cart, user authentication, and order history.

 ---